techslateramu/allinone/linux/shellscripts/08-count_files/README.md

 ![TechSlate](../../../global/images/ts.png)

-# Shell Script to Count Files in Directory
+#  Count Files in Directory

 ### This script counts the number of files in a directory..